rogue-media-lab/rml-portfolio/docs/zuke_streaming_feature_journey.md

     - **The Fix:** We refactored `PlaylistsController#show` to run local songs through the `SongPresenter` as well.
 Now, the view receives the exact same normalized data structure regardless of the song's source, and images render correctly everywhere.

 **Current Status:** The player is now rock-solid.
 Playback starts reliably on click and auto-advance, regardless of file type (local vs. streamed), and the UI handles data from all sources consistently.

+## Chapter 14: Final Polish

+With the critical systems functioning, we focused on refining the user experience and ensuring the application's documentation matched its new capabilities.

+-   **Smart Image Border (Selection Feedback):**
+    -   **The Issue:** The user noticed that the active song border (a lime-green highlight) was no longer functioning correctly.
+It was failing to indicate which song was selected.
+    -   **The Attempted Fix:** We briefly tried to make the border reflect the *playing* state (Green = Playing, White = Paused), but this proved confusing and broke the immediate visual feedback of selection.
+    -   **The Resolution:** We reverted the logic to strictly track **Selection**.
+Now, clicking a song immediately highlights it with the border, regardless of whether it is playing, loading, or paused.
+This provides instant, reliable feedback to the user about which track is active in the player.

+-   **Documentation Update (The About Page):**
+    -   **The Update:** The "About" page within the player was outdated.
+We rewrote the "Technical Stack" and "Features" sections to proudly list the advanced technologies implemented during this journey:
+        -   **Hybrid Library:** The ability to mix local uploads with SoundCloud tracks.
+        -   **Instant Waveforms:** Server-side pre-calculation using `audiowaveform`.
+        -   **Optimized Streaming:** The "Streaming Trinity" of S3, CloudFront CDN, and Byte-Range requests.
+        -   **Mobile PWA:** The installable nature of the app.
+    -   **The Impact:** The About page now accurately reflects the modern, hybrid nature of the Zuke Music Player, serving as both a user guide and a technical showcase.